 - Right to data portability – You have the right to request us to provide you, or a third party, with a copy of your personal data in a structured, commonly used machine readable format.

-Some of our third party advertising partners ask us to make you aware of their privacy policies.
+Some of our third party advertising and other partners ask us to make you aware of their privacy policies.
 These policies are available by following the links below:

 Questions and Complaints

-If you have any queries or complaints in connection with our processing of your personal data, you can get in touch with us using the following contact details:
+If you have any queries or complaints in connection with our processing of your personal data or this Data Protection Notice, you can get in touch with us using the following contact details:

 Phone: +353 1 498 0700

-You also have the right to lodge a complaint with the Irish Data Protection Commission, or your local supervisory authority, if you are unhappy with our processing of your personal data.
-Details of how to lodge a complaint can be found on the www.dataprotection.ie website, or you can call the Data Protection Commission on +353 1 890 252 231.
+You also have the right to lodge a complaint with the Irish Data Protection Commission (“DPC”), our lead data protection supervisory authority in Europe, or your local data protection supervisory authority, if you are unhappy with our processing of your personal data.
+Details of how to lodge a complaint with the DPC can be found on the DPC’s website, or you can call the DPC directly on +353 1 890 252 231.